odea-project/qAlgorithms/report/discussion_tests.md

 be ensured that an implemented test does not mark these as non-comparable, if necessary by implementing a different test for these cases.

-The implemented visualisation tools should be validated using realistic conditions under which instrument performance is reduced, like measurements with an old column, or measurements after the system has been inactive for a prolonged period of time.
+The implemented visualisation tools should be validated using additional realistic conditions under which instrument performance is reduced, like measurements with an old column, or measurements after the system has been inactive for a prolonged period of time.